marian-nmt/marian-dev/doc/graph/graph.md

 Since each `Node` can result in new tensors, this attribute is used to allocate memory for new tensors during the forward and backward pass.
 This `tensors_` attribute gets cleared before a new graph is built.
 Another important attribute in `ExpressionGraph` is `paramsByElementType_`.
 This attribute holds memory and nodes that corresponds to graph parameters.
-The key is a `Type` and the mapped value is a set of parameter objects with corresponding type.
 You can call `params()` function in a graph to get all the parameter objects:

 ```cpp